jayacotton/s100pizeroz80/README.md

 the simulator, some are there to improve performance.
 Look at the Makefile for clues.

 A note on performance.
 In a word, don't expect it to be fast.
-As best as I can figure, the simulator is running at about 500khz.
+As best as I can figure, the simulator is running at about 400 instructions per second.
 This is not the fault of z80core, it is known to run very fast.
-Nor does it seem to be interfaceing with the s100 bus.
+Nor does it seem to be real slow interfaceing with the s100 bus.
 Althow I can get a slight increase in speed by using local ram for the program storage.
 I have not in fact found the source of the speed issues, but I suspect that the Pi Zero is not up to the task.